edgar-zigis/SegmentedArcView/README.md

 # SegmentedArcView

 Unique progress view with rich customisation options!
-You can set any number of segments, each individual segment can be customised with gradients and there is even an animation option!
+You can set any number of segments, each individual segment can be customised with gradients and there is even a segment animation option!
 ##### Minimum target SDK: 17.
 RTL SUPPORTED.

 ![alt text](https://github.com/edgar-zigis/SegmentedArcView/blob/master/preview.png?raw=true)